hoytech/quadrable/README.md

 While processing commands, implementations should be creating nodes along the way for later querying.
 Technically this is optional and an implementation could just verify the root hash and then rely on the values included in the initial strand data.
 However, it is easier to make security-related mistakes with this approach.
 For example, suppose an implementation forgets to check that the first strand has an empty `next` linked list after processing the proof.
 In this case, an unauthenticated value could be in the initial strands that was never merged into the root.
 The tree-construction method "fails safe" in the presence of this mistake (among others) since this unauthenticated value will never get added to the created tree used for querying.

 Furthermore, a tree structure will be useful when computing a new root after making insertions and updates.
 If you do support building a partial-tree to do this, any other handling of the strand values is duplicated code, which should be avoided.
-This implies that constructing the partial-tree while verifying the proof is ideal.
+This suggests that constructing the partial-tree while verifying the proof is ideal.